 Delivers økologisk Nordmann Fir trees to the whole of Copenhagen and Zealand, postal codes 1-4999 for free.
 Tree prices range from 399 DKK to 579 DKK depending on size.

 LOCAL LOTS SELLING ØKOLOGISK JULETRÆER IN COPENHAGEN

-Look for the Danish red Ø label certifying the tree is organic.
-There are strict requirements to receive that økologisk label in Denmark, make sure your tree has that designation.
-Here are some local lots to look for your organic juletræ:
+Look for the Danish red Ø label certifying that your Christmas tree is organic.
+There are strict requirements to receive that økologisk label in Denmark, so make sure your tree has that specific designation.

 TO FIND ORGANIC TREES BEYOND COPENHAGEN, CHECK HERE.